evidentlyai/evidently/README.md

 There is a lightweight integration with Prometheus and Grafana that comes with pre-built dashboards.

-## Installing from PyPI
+## :woman_technologist: Installing from PyPI

 ### MAC OS and Linux
 Evidently is available as a PyPI package.
 To install it using pip package manager, run:
 ```sh
 $ pip install evidently
 ```

-The tool allows building interactive reports both inside a Jupyter notebook and as a separate HTML file.
-If you only want to generate interactive reports as HTML files or export as JSON profiles, the installation is now complete.
+If you want to generate interactive reports as HTML files or export as JSON profiles, the installation is now complete.

-To enable building interactive reports inside a Jupyter notebook, we use jupyter nbextension.
-If you want to create reports inside a Jupyter notebook, then after installing `evidently` you should run the two following commands in the terminal from evidently directory.
+If you want to display the dashboards directly in a Jupyter notebook, you should install `jupyter nbextension`.
+After installing `evidently`, run the two following commands in the terminal from the evidently directory.

 To install jupyter nbextension, run:
 ```sh